MyThemeShopTeam/WP-Review/readme.txt

 * Plugin will support the widget customizer coming up in WordPress 3.9

 = v2.0 (Mar 19, 2014) =
-* Fixed the, `'` switching in to `/` issue (http://bit.ly/PFMGAq)
+* Fixed the, `'` switching into `/` issue (http://bit.ly/PFMGAq)
 * Added `[wp-review]` shortcode to show the ratings anywhere in the content.
-* Added an option to not show review automatically in the Review Location dropdown.
+* Added an option to not show review automatically in the Review Location drop-down.
 * Added support for Custom post types and pages.
 * For Developers Added new function for showing only total rating, it could be used in themes' archives.
 A custom class name can be passed to the function, for easier customization.
 See `wp_review_show_total()` function in includes/functions.php file.
 There's also a shortcode for it, just in case: [wp-review-total]
 * For Developers Added the default colors which appear in the meta boxes are now stored in an option.
 It can be modified directly with `update_option()`, or using the new `wp_review_set_default_colors()` function, which is also called on plugin activation to set the plugin's default colors.